top of page

 Christmas isn’t only hard for you.

 It’s also hard for anyone who struggles with mental health, addiction, emotional immaturity, or poor coping skills.
+The pressure of the season exposes whatever they usually try to hide.

+Their stress gets louder, and their moods shift.
 Their withdrawal feels sharper.

 And because you live near them, you feel every ripple.